tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     set( x+halfwidth, y, color(r, r, r) )
 {% endhighlight py %}

 Run the sketch.
-The results appear the same as before.
+The results appear the same as before (an exact duplicate).
 You are now ready to begin experimenting with different kernel weightings.

 #### Box Blur